-Utilization of net operating loss carryforwards and credits may be subject to a substantial annual limitation due to the ownership change limitations provided by the Internal Revenue Code of 1986, as amended (IRC), and similar state provisions.
-The Company most recently performed a detailed analysis in December 2021 to determine whether an ownership change under Section 382 of the IRC had occurred or will occur.
+Utilization of net operating loss carryforwards and credits may be subject to a substantial annual limitation due to the ownership change limitations provided by the Code, and similar state provisions.
+The Company most recently performed a detailed analysis in December 2021 to determine whether an ownership change under Section 382 of the Code had occurred or will occur.
 Due to pre-acquisition changes in ownership identified as part of the most recent Section 382 analysis, net operating loss carryforwards of \$2.0 million will be permanently lost pursuant to Section 382, as well as federal research and development tax credit carryforwards \$0.6 million will be permanently lost pursuant to Section 383.
 It is possible that additional limitations may arise in future years due to future changes in the ownership of the Company.

 We file federal and state income tax returns in jurisdictions with varying statutes of limitations.
-With few exceptions, we are no longer subject to federal or state income tax examinations by tax authorities for tax years prior to 2019 and 2018, respectively.
+With few exceptions, we are no longer subject to federal or state income tax examinations by tax authorities for tax years prior to 2020 and 2019, respectively.

 We recognize tax benefits from uncertain tax positions when it is more likely than not, based on the technical merits, that the position will be sustained upon examination.
-The following table summarizes the activity related to unrecognized tax benefits for the years ended December 31, 2022, 2021, and 2020 (in thousands):
+The following table summarizes the activity related to unrecognized tax benefits for the years ended December 31, 2023, 2022, and 2021 (in thousands):

 Year Ended December 31,

-2022 2021 2020
+2023 2022 2021

-Beginning balance \$ 6,848 \$ 5,578 \$ 1,816
+Beginning balance \$ 6,821 \$ 6,848 \$ 5,578

-Increase (decrease) in unrecognized tax benefits taken in prior years (27) (122) 2,228
+Decrease in unrecognized tax benefits taken in prior years (3) (27) (122)

-Increase in unrecognized tax benefits related to the current year 1,392 1,534
+Increase in unrecognized tax benefits related to the current year 1,392

-Ending balance \$ 6,821 \$ 6,848 \$ 5,578
+Ending balance \$ 6,818 \$ 6,821 \$ 6,848

 The total amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate is zero due to the valuation allowance.
 We do not anticipate material changes in the total amount of our unrecognized tax benefits within 12 months of the reporting date.
 Our policy is to accrue interest and penalties related to unrecognized tax benefits within the provision for income taxes.
-However, as of December 31, 2022 and 2021, we have not accrued interest and penalties because we have net operating loss carryforwards.
+However, as of December 31, 2023 and 2022, we have not accrued interest and penalties because we have net operating loss carryforwards.